jonatansanchezmartin/Bee/README.md

 Developed for busy professionals that want to:

-1. 📅 Avoid forgetting birthday dates.

-2. 📞 Have more meaningful conversations with friends and family.
+1. 📞 Have more meaningful conversations with friends and family.

 ## 🚀 Features

-- 🧑‍🦱 Add and manage their contacts in one place.
+- 🧑‍🦱 Add, udpdate and delete their contacts in one place.

-- 🔔 Create reminders to keep in touch and remember birthdays.